 Video is a tool with obvious benefits for working with online volunteers or remote volunteers (those providing onsite service at a different location than yours).
 But video is also a terrific for reaching any volunteers you don't regularly supervise and interact with face-to-face.
+It's also a way to connect with new volunteers who might not be able to come to your office during regular business hours, but would be happy to meet via video conferencing during those hours.

 Some people have trouble thinking of someone on the other end of a phone line or an email address as "real."
 Video puts a face, a voice and expressions to a person.
 Video takes the argument away from those who say, "I just can't work with someone I don't see."